samvera-labs/samvera-persona/CONTRIBUTING.md

 # Contributing to Samvera::Persona

 We encourage everyone to help improve this project.
-Bug reports and pull requests are welcome on GitLab at https://gitlab.com/notch8/samvera-persona.
+Bug reports and pull requests are welcome on GitHub at https://github.com/samvera-labs/samvera-persona.

 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.